 Must be for my greater good.

-That I may my Jesus see
+For I would my Jesus see

 Would that this the day might be!